 Briefly stated, the simulation uses the properties of the current sample and items, and simulates n iterations of data that fit the Rasch model to get an empirical distribution of item fit that we can use for comparison with the observed data.
 This is also known as “parametric bootstrapping”.

 The simulation can take quite a bit of time to run if you have complex data/many items/many participants, and/or choose to use many iterations.
-While insufficient testing has been done to make any strong recommendations, I think 500 iterations is a good starting point.
+Testing indicates that 200-400 iterations should be useful.
+Fewer than 200 seems to result in unstable values while more than 400 iterations does not improve detection rate, but may actually decrease it.

 I’ll cite Ostini & Nering (2006) on the description of outfit and infit (pages 86-87):